-Earlier this week, Lane Kiffin announced that Matt Barkley will not play in Saturday's game against Notre Dame.
+Earlier this week, Lane Kiffin announced that Matt Barkley will not be playing in Saturday's game against Notre Dame.
 With Barkley out, the Trojans' upset hopes now rest on the arm of redshirt freshman Max Wittek.
 Wittek only has nine pass attempts for the season and has taken limited snaps in his young career.

 With a redshirt freshman at the helm and the Irish likely to play a lot of soft zone coverage behind a stout front seven, look for the Trojans to attack the perimeter of the Irish defense with an array of bubble screens, hitches, outs and other quick pass plays.
 These types of plays are low risk and can build a young quarterback's confidence.
 Perhaps more importantly, they can get USC's talented receivers in one-on-one matchups and force defenders to tackle in space.